 Spouses and Partners of Someone with a Porn Addiction

 The range of emotions can be expansive for the spouse or partner of a person suffering from porn addiction.
-They might feel sad or even ashamed that their partner has such an obsession with pornography.
+They might feel sad or even ashamed that their partner is obsessed with pornography.
 In some cases, they might even feel as though they have been cheated on.

 If you are the spouse or partner of someone suffering from porn addiction, there are tools available to get the help you need.
 Talking to a professional can be a healthy way to work through some of your emotions.
 You can also learn strategies to speak with your partner about their porn issue.